Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

 As shown in Figure \ref{segsbreakdown}b,c, the combination of the camera lens focal length and streamwise extent of the laser sheet necessitated multiple FoVs to capture the important stages of dynamic stall and flow recovery.
 Each FoV outline is color-coded to denote the flow segment, $S_k$ (where $k$ denotes the segment letter), used in the clustering analysis detailed in Section \ref{clustering}.
-Sequences of 9 image pairs for $S_a$, $S_b$ and $S_e$, and 6 image pairs for $S_c$ and $S_d$ were acquired per rotational cycle with prescribed angular displacements between frames ranging from approximately $5 - 6.5^\circ$, depending on desired phase resolution.
-A total of 139 image pairs ($N\:=\:139$ turbine cycles) were acquired at each rotational phase.
+A single flow segment is captured per PIV experiment.
+The PIV parameters specific to each flow segment are listed in Table \ref{PIV table}.
+Sequences of 9 image pairs for $S_a$, $S_b$ and $S_e$, and 6 image pairs for $S_c$ and $S_d$ were acquired per rotational cycle with prescribed angular displacements, $\Delta\theta$, between frames ranging from $5.1 - 6.6^\circ$, depending on desired phase resolution.
+The phase resolution is adjusted by setting the camera capture frequency equal to $\frac{\omega}{2\pi \Delta\theta}\times 360$.
+A total of 139 image pairs ($N\:=\:139$ turbine cycles, limited by camera storage capacity) were acquired at each phase position, $\theta$.
 FoV positioning relied on a combination of camera and turbine movement.
 A motorized, three-axis gantry positioned the camera relative to the laser sheet and provided the dominant adjustment for cross-stream FoV positioning, as well as fine adjustments in the streamwise direction.
 The limited streamwise extent of the laser sheet (Figure \ref{segsbreakdown}b,c) necessitated shifting the turbine by $\approx\frac{1}{2}D$ upstream to illuminate and capture the downstream blade sweep.
 Both the turbine shaft and blade cast shadows in the laser sheet.
-Therefore, to obtain data adjacent to the suction and/or pressure sides of the foil at all phases of interest, PIV measurements were repeated with the turbine spinning in both clockwise and counter-clockwise directions as depicted in Figure \ref{segsbreakdown}b,c.
+Therefore, to obtain data adjacent to the suction and/or pressure sides of the foil at all phases of interest, PIV measurements were repeated with the turbine spinning in both clockwise ($S_b\:-\:S_e$) and counter-clockwise ($S_a$) directions as depicted in Figure \ref{segsbreakdown}b,c.
 By changing the direction of rotation, we exploit the symmetry of the system to minimize the impact of blade shadows on the following analysis.
+In this way, we were able to image the suction side of the blade throughout the upstream sweep.
+For the downstream sweep, we choose to capture the side of the blade with the more visually distinct dynamics.